 It’s a simple idea that can be very profitable.
-You are looking to buy a foreclosure property at auction that has a plaintiff which is the Homeowner Association as the plaintiff.
-Then once you win the bidding you are going to rent out the property for as long as possible before it’s foreclosed on by other parties that hold interest, primarily, Banks with mortgages.
-You find HOA foreclosures that you can hold on to as long as possible and make rental income in the meantime.
+You buy a foreclosure property at auction that has a homeowners association (HOA) as the plaintiff.
+Once you win the bidding, you rent out the property for as long as possible before it’s foreclosed on by other parties that hold interest — primarily banks with mortgages.
+You find HOA foreclosures that you can hold on to for as long as possible and make rental income in the meantime.

-The math is relatively straight forward, and for the ease of explanation and to keep things simple we have rounded the numbers of this very basic hypothetical example;
+The math is relatively straightforward.
+To keep things simple, we have rounded the numbers of the below basic hypothetical example.

-You can see that different variations will bring less or more profit, but the above example is serving as a principle of buying a HOA foreclosure.
-We have purposely left off insurance, but you may choose, and we would certainly advise to get a form of liability insurance, all other encumbrances such as future HOA fees and assessments, property taxes, mortgage payments will not be paid.
-However, you may have some prior utility payments that you will have to take care of for obvious reasons.
+Different variations will bring less or more profit.
+We have purposely left off insurance, but you may choose (and we would certainly advise) to get a form of liability insurance.
+All other encumbrances such as future HOA fees and assessments, property taxes, and mortgage payments will not be paid.
+However, you may have some prior utility payments to take care of for obvious reasons.

 How identify a Good HOA Foreclosure Play?

 Member’s Only: Download “HOA Foreclosure Play E-Book” for detailed steps!

 1. Find All of the HOA Foreclosures Coming Up for Auction